 - Kid Sidekick: Paul comments on the emergence of sidekicks (which eventually form the Teen Titans) and how, when he was a kid, the kids mainly worked on their own (like the Newsboy Legion).

 - Mythology Gag:

 - Redemption Earns Life: Jimmy's life as a criminal gets him behind bars...where he becomes a model prisoner.
 Eventually, Paul testifies for his parole and Jimmy eventually gets out, becomes a better person and is eventually accepted back in his sister Peggy's life.

-- Super Registration Act: The House Un-American Activities Committee demands that the JSA unmask themselves.
-Hawkman first takes a moment to talk it over with the others and then says, "For so many reasons, our faces, our names, our secrets must remain our own.
-But don't worry, Senator, you won't be hearing from us again" and then the entire JSA disappears in a flash of light.
+- Super Registration Act: When the House Un-American Activities Committee demands that the JSA unmask themselves, Hawkman first takes a moment to talk it over with the others and then says, "For so many reasons, our faces, our names, our secrets must remain our own.
+But don't worry, Senator, you won't be hearing from us again," then the entire JSA disappears in a flash of light.
 This was the end of the Golden Age.

 - Youthful Freckles: Jimmy and Peggy had freckles as kids.